thoughtspot/embed-example-react-app/README.md

 # ThoughtSpot React Components Example Embedded App

 This repository contains the code for an example React.js/Next.js application that embeds ThoughtSpot.
+You can use the app as a functioning, easily restyled demo of an app embedding ThoughtSpot or as a basic pattern for implementing ThoughtSpot React components in your own existing React app.

+The basic aspects of the app are covered in the [React Components Tutorial](https://developers.thoughtspot.com/docs/tutorials/react-components/intro), but there are additional components and capabilities beyond those covered in the tutorial.

 ## Requirements